qualiasoul/GMVPredict/README.md

 # GMVPredict
- ML tool for estimating premorbid hippocampal volume
+ Sample code for GMVPredict, a machine learning tool for estimating premorbid hippocampal volume